mobi3006/de.cachaca.learn.oauth2/README.md

 # OAuth 2 in Action - Getting Started

-This repository simplifies the deployment of the examples in the excellent book [OAuth 2 in Action](https://www.manning.com/books/oauth-2-in-action) by Justin Richer and Antonio Sanso.
+This repository simplifies the deployment of the Authorization Code Grant Type (!!! only this one is already prepared out-of-the-box !!!) example in the excellent book [OAuth 2 in Action](https://www.manning.com/books/oauth-2-in-action) by Justin Richer and Antonio Sanso.
 It uses the examples provided at [GitHub](https://github.com/oauthinaction) - this code is integrated into this repository (folder *oauth-in-action-code*).

 ## Getting Started